elatov/elatov.github.io/_posts/2014-09-01-writing-better-puppet-modules.md

 > The resources related to configuring the installed software should be placed in a config class.
 The config class must be named **module::config** and must be located in the **config.pp** file.

 It checks what config file is assigned and puts it in the correct location.
-This is mostly cause I have machines using **systemd** and **init.d**.
+This is mostly cause I have machines using **systemd** and **SysV init**.

 ### Puppet service.pp Manifest